-Abdominoplasty, or a “tummy tuck” is a procedure to correct a protruding belly which is a resulting of weak abdominal muscles, weight gain or due to pregnancy.
+Abdominoplasty, also known as a “tummy tuck”, Belly Tuck, is a procedure to correct a protruding belly which is a resulting of weak abdominal muscles, weight gain or due to pregnancy.
 Obesity causes the skin to lose its elasticity.
 Then diet or exercise doesn’t work if the skin and underlying muscles have been stretched.

 There are several types of tummy tuck – the one you have depends on how much skin and fat you want removed.
 Your surgeon will explain which type is most suitable for you.